lewissbaker/cake/readme.txt

 boot.cake
 =========

-When Cake starts it will search for a 'boot.cake' file starting from the current working directory.
+When Cake starts it will search for a 'boot.cake' file starting from the directory of the 'build.cake' script it is trying to execute.
 This file should generally be located in your projects root directory.

 The quickest way to create a boot.cake file is to copy examples/boot.cake.
 The example boot file supports automatic detection of MSVC, MinGW and Gcc compilers, and two development modes, 'debug' and 'release'.